ShineQi/ethernetIP-explorer/Docs/README.txt

 		  or a standard default of UINT, or a user defined : see Option menu.
 		  The decoder can be changed using the context popupmenu (see §2.8).
 	2.5 Advise : ForwardOpen T->O
-		- On attributs one could place a ForwardOpen T->O (Device to EnIPExplorer).
+		- On attributes one could place a ForwardOpen T->O (Device to EnIPExplorer).
 		  If accepted, the Class 1 device (Plc or other) will send back the data by using Udp in point to point or multicast mode.
 		  Nothing is done with the data, Wireshark could be used to see them, or